cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-docker.md

 * Python Versions:
   * 2.7.x

-* No Install
+{%note title=Notes on Docker installation%}
   * The Docker plugin will not install Docker on your host.
 You need to either use a host with Docker already installed, or you need to install Docker on it.
-Below is an example of how one might do that in Openstack:
+  * As part of the Docker installation, you should make sure that the user agent, such as ubuntu, is added to the docker group.
+{%endnote%}

 # Types